amirothman/genre-erkennung-pipeline/Tutorial.md

 After running that script, you will realize a bunch of csv files in your dataset.
 It may take a while for this process to finish.
 Have a cup of coffee or a line of cocaine.
 Depends on which level of rockstar you are.

-Before proceeding, you are going to have to create another directory for your pickled_vectors.

-    mkdir pickled_vectors

 After that step you would have a bunch of csv files.
 Now to convert them into numpy arrays and pickle them, so you can reuse and abuse them.
 For this we will turn to ``parse_songs.py``.
 The method which we will utilize is ``build_vectors``